grace-ac/grace-ac.github.io/_posts/2026-09-13-oyster-wetlab-setup-mortchecks.md

 ---
 layout: post
-title: Oyster Mortality Tracking and Rack Set Up
+title: Oyster Family Mortality Tracking and Rack Set Up
-date: '2026-09-12'
+date: '2026-09-13'
 categories: [OysterMortRack]
 ---
 Will continually update this log and adjust date to most recent date for tracking oyster morts and steps being taken to improve the oyster tank rack in FTR.